ghazalmoosavi/Kidney-Stone-Segmentation-AttentionUNet/README.md

 - helping with measurement consistency between scans
 - reducing manual effort in repeated annotations

-### Important Note
-This project is intended to support research and clinical workflow assistance, not to replace medical judgment.
-Any real-world use would require validation by medical professionals and approval before clinical deployment.

 <p align="center">
   If this repository was useful, consider starring it.